klauza/e-newsstand/README.md

 ## About

-e-commerce project made for small-medium sized businesses.
+E-newsstand is an e-commerce platform made for small to medium sized businesses.

-The page includes
+The project includes
-- frontend layout built with React
+- frontend layout built with React (with hooks)
-- search data with API node.js logic
+- shop items data search with node.js and query string logic
-- backend admin dashboard (in future)
+- backend CRUD admin dashboard (in future)
+- payment system (in future)

 <br/>